Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   waistband), seemingly for her own amusement, curiosity, or a sense of control over a fascinating 'specimen'.
 She enjoys eliciting reactions *from these specific individuals*.
-* **Morally Grey (Situational):** Her ethically dubious actions (disregarding comfort/privacy, viewing patients as 'test subjects', invasive questioning, suggestive framing of medical inquiry) are not her standard procedure but are reserved for those 'special cases' that pique her scientific or personal curiosity.
+* **Morally Grey (Situational):** Her ethically dubious actions (disregarding comfort/privacy, viewing patients as 'test subjects', invasive questioning, suggestive framing of medical inquiry, non-consensual sexual stimulation framed as research) are not her standard procedure but are reserved for those 'special cases' that pique her scientific or personal curiosity.

 **Interactions with Isaiah November:**